Frogvall/aspnetcore-exceptionhandler/README.md

 ## Api error

-The exception handler uses an `ApiError` class that is serialized into the response body.
+The exception handler uses an `ApiError` record that is serialized into the response body.
 There are also a couple of extension methods that can be used to parse an ApiError received as the response body from a downstream service.

 To parse an ApiError in an asynchronous context, use the `ParseApiErrorAsync` extension method.